 - Cost: Is it affordable to the average consumer?
 Is it worth the price?
 Could I easily make a green and less expensive version of the product myself, at home?

-Additional criteria for green books
+Additional criteria for sustainable books

 - Is the book printed on recycled content paper?